We review 22 dehumidifiers, including seven newly tested models, rated from 10L to 30L per day and priced from $248 to $880.

-- Most dehumidifiers, including the models we tested, work by refrigeration.
+- Most dehumidifiers, including most of the models we test, work by refrigeration.
 They draw air in, filter it, cool it to condense the moisture, and then reheat it and push the warmer, dryer air back into the room.
 This warms the room somewhat, but not as much as an actual heater.

 - In winter you can use an electric heater and dehumidifier together; each will boost the effect of the other.
 Note that an unflued gas heater won’t help, as it releases moisture into the room.

 - The colder the room, the slower the rate of water removal, so we test the units at different temperature/humidity combinations that reflect humid winter climates (between 8°C and 16°C and 65% to 90% relative humidity).
-Units that perform well in cold air should perform even better in warm air, so whether you live in a hot or a cold climate, the best performing models in our test should suit your needs.
+Refrigerant units that perform well in cold air should perform even better in warm air, so whether you live in a hot or a cold climate, the better-performing models in our test should suit your needs.